 • Administered from Bethlehem, the mission activity in the West Indies, British Guyana, as well as the nineteenth-century Alaskan mission records are held by the Archives.

-• Approximately 800 maps, architectural drawings, and sketches depict the evolution of the Bethlehem and other congregational settlements.
+• Approximately 3,500 maps, architectural drawings, and prints depict the evolution of Bethlehem and other Moravian Church in America and beyond.

 • Detailed accounts from Bethlehem's communal economy (1742-1762) through the opening of the community to non-Moravian residents in 1844 comprise the largest component of the financial records.